Russian prime minister angers Ukraine by visiting Crimea

 "We have underdeveloped infrastructure and poor people.
 Now all this has just come to an end and we will finally start dynamic development," Rustam Temirgaliyev, Crimea's First Deputy Prime Minister, told Reuters.

-Crimea has a large budget deficit, and relies on Ukraine for 85 percent of its electricity, 90 percent of its drinking water and much of its food.
+The Crimean economy generates some $4 billion (2.3 billion pounds) a year but is highly dependent on energy supplies from Ukraine and suffered widespread blackouts last week, which Temirgaliyev denounced as a plot by Kiev.

-Boosting the local economy and tourism faces big obstacles, not least a decision by the EU this month to impose heavy tariffs on goods from the annexed region.
+Boosting the local economy and tourism faces big obstacles, not least a decision by the European Union this month to impose heavy tariffs on goods from the annexed region.

-Of the 6-8 million tourists a year who visited Crimea before Moscow intervened, more than 60 percent were from Ukraine, and only a quarter from Russia.
+Of the 6-8 million tourists a year who visited Crimea before Moscow intervened, more than 60 percent were from Ukraine, many who came by train on state-funded holidays for public sector workers, and only one-quarter from Russia.

+Finance Minister Anton Siluanov said last week that Russia would spend up to 243 billion roubles $6.8 billion in Crimea this year, to be financed from the budget reserve.

+The ultimate cost of its action in Crimea is likely to be far higher: analysts in a Reuters poll last week slashed their forecasts for Russian economic growth.

 A young woman in Simferopol who gave her name only as Yulia welcomed Medvedev's visit: "It's always good when top figures pay us visits because they usually bring money, and this is what we need."

-(Additional reporting by Sergei Venyarsky at Kadamovsky training grounds, Gabriela Baczynska in Simferopol, Lesley Wroughton in Jerusalem, Steve Gutterman in Moscow, Mark Felsenthal in Washiogton, and Richard Balmforth, Natalia Zinets and Pavel Polityuk in Kiev; Writing by Timothy Heritage and Alissa de Carbonnel; Editing by Will Waterman and David Stamp)
+(Additional reporting by Gabriela Baczynska in Simferopol, Steve Gutterman in Moscow and Richard Balmforth, Natalia Zinets and Pavel Polityuk in Kiev; Writing by Timothy Heritage and Alissa de Carbonnel; Editing by Peter Graff, Paul Taylor and Will Waterman)